mlieberman85/talks/2023-11-14-doxnyc/presentation.md

 - Analytics provides insights and helps with identification of issues
 - Automation helps with remediation
 - Policy helps with enforcement
-- Governance help with audit and regulationslike keeping the CISO out of jail
+- Governance helps with audit and regulations, i.e. keeping the CISO out of jail

 ---